-Volvo's second generation XC60 is a scaled down version of the XC90, complete with an elegant, Scandinavian-themed interior.
+Volvo's second-generation XC60 is a scaled-down version of the XC90, complete with an elegant, Scandinavian-themed interior.
 Like its big brother, it suffers from convoluted and distracting controls and an overly stiff ride.
-The 250-hp, 2.0-liter turbo four-cylinder is responsive enough but the eight-speed automatic shows an occasional hiccup.
+The 250-hp, 2.0-liter turbocharged four-cylinder engine is responsive enough, but the eight-speed automatic transmission shows an occasional hiccup.
 We measured 23 mpg overall on premium.
-A 316-hp version of that engine powers the uplevel T6 and a 400-hp plug-in hybrid is called the T8.
-The cabin benefits from supremely comfortable seats, a relatively roomy back and a nicely finished cargo hold.
-Volvo's advanced safety systems, City Safety, encompasses both low- and high-speed automatic emergency braking.
-Some new features such as Steer Assist are available as well.
-Note that blind spot monitoring is only optional.
+A 316-hp version of that engine powers the uplevel T6, and a 400-hp plug-in hybrid is called the T8.
+The cabin benefits from supremely comfortable seats, a relatively roomy back, and a nicely finished cargo hold.
+Volvo's advanced safety system, City Safety, encompasses both low- and high-speed automatic emergency braking.
+Note that blind-spot warning is only optional.